Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 3. Select priority basins based on water stress and relevance to operations.

-4. Identify projects with tangible, additional, and verifiable impact.
+4. Identify projects with tangible, additional and verifiable impact.

-5. Conduct annual monitoring and third-party verification.
+5. Carry out annual monitoring and third-party verification.

 6. Communicate results transparently (GRI 303, CDP Water).